 As those who know our loved ones best, we are the best equipped to recognize these early changes.
 While they may not be cause for alarm from an objective standpoint—we need not rush someone to the doctor simply for not being talkative—observed in context with a person’s life, they take on new meaning.

 The sooner we can detect Alzheimer’s, the more options we have at our disposal.
 Treatments are sometimes available that can slow the onset of symptoms, and help loved ones maintain their independence for a longer period of time.

 Most beneficial to both those with Alzheimer’s and their loved ones is the ability to plan for the future together.
 Rather than waiting until the disease has progressed, and making often agonizing decisions for a loved one who’s suffering, you can come up with a plan together that can guide you through this tough time, such as where to turn when the disease progresses.
 There are plenty of wonderful facilities for those with Alzheimer’s.
-The Memory Care Unit here at The Woodleigh Nursing & Rehab Center provides a comfortable, secure place for those with Alzheimer’s to call home, where they can get the assistance they need and the comfort they deserve.
-Visit our website to learn more about Alzheimer’s and the role a memory care facility can play in your loved one’s life.
+The Memory Care Unit here at The Woodleigh of Baton Rouge provides a comfortable, secure place for those with Alzheimer’s to call home, where they can get the assistance they need and the comfort they deserve.
+Call us at 225-272-1401 to learn more about Alzheimer’s and the role a memory care facility can play in your loved one’s life.